Raquely44/UFOs/README.md

 ## Results:

 To the left of the table is a filter search box.
-There you can enter a date, city, state, country, or shape and the table will update when a character is entered.
+There you can enter a date, city, state, country, or shape and the table will update when a character is present and enter is pressed.
 Below are two examples of how searched for El Cajon, CA and KY are displayed.

 <img src="Resources/ca_elcajon_filter.png">
 <img src="Resources/ky_filter.png">